-Brendan Davis: Big Fish in the Middle Kingdom
+Brendan Davis: Big Fish in the Middle Kingdom (#145)

-About Our Guest
+Our Guest Today: Brendan Davis

 Brendan Davis is the host of Big Fish in the Middle Kingdom, a weekly podcast about making it big as a foreign fish in the world’s biggest pond – China!
 Every week from Beijing, host Brendan Davis talks with a fellow foreigner who is doing something challenging, unique or maybe even just a little bit crazy.

-[06:00] Fei and Brendan explain how they connected
+- [06:00] Fei and Brendan explain how they connected

-[10:00] Big Fish in the Middle Kingdom show navigates how foreigners live in China.
+- [10:00] Big Fish in the Middle Kingdom show navigates how foreigners live in China.
 Can you tell us more about that?

 - [13:00] How do you think about downloads, sponsorship and getting paid for your podcast, given that you have other work and projects to do in China as well?